 Internet Explorer has been part of the Windows browsing experience for many of us and we have an emotional investment in it.
 However, it is disappearing out of the scene in favor of Ege which will offer a cleaner, and smoother interface with a much-imporoved browsing experience to meet the demands of modern users on smartphones and PCs.

 Edge has been around for some years but we can expect a lot more improvement and features with IE going completely out of sight.

-For those fans of IE and Microsoft, Edge might become their default browser with lots of expectations while others may also want to jump in for a different flavor, especially Chrome users who have long complained of it hogging their PC’s resources.
+For fans of IE and Microsoft, Edge might become their default browser with more expectations in the future while others may also want to jump in for a different flavor, especially Chrome users who have long complained of it hogging their PC’s resources.